-HARRISBURG, March 7, 2023 - The U.S. Department of Agriculture (USDA) is seeking nominees to its Task Force on Agricultural Air Quality Research.
+WASHINGTON, March 6, 2023 - The U.S. Department of Agriculture (USDA) is seeking nominees to its Task Force on Agricultural Air Quality Research.
 Established in 1996, the Task Force examines the intersection of agricultural production and air quality, and advises the Secretary on scientifically sound, cost-effective, federally supported agricultural solutions that can help improve air quality.
 USDA is seeking nominations from individuals, including agricultural producers, agricultural industry representatives, researchers, scientists and members of health and regulatory committees to apply for membership on the Task Force.

 “The Task Force on Agricultural Air Quality Research will help advance opportunities for agriculture to protect and enhance air quality while maintaining agricultural production,” said Agriculture Secretary Tom Vilsack.
 “We are looking to the expertise of local farmers, ranchers, academia and other environmental professionals to help us identify solutions that can positively affect agricultural air quality.
 This work is critical for protecting the health of local communities and advancing climate-smart agriculture.”